QuizandSurveyMaster/quiz_master_next/readme.txt

 8. Example Quiz With Styling

 == Changelog ==

+= 4.5 (August 4, 2015) =
+  * Added a brand new log system to track errors in the plugin. ([Github Issue #233](https://github.com/fpcorso/quiz_master_next/issues/233))
+  * Added the ability to drag and drop questions when creating your quiz. ([Github Issue #235](https://github.com/fpcorso/quiz_master_next/issues/235))
+  * Added new CSS template system for quizzes. ([Github Issue #234](https://github.com/fpcorso/quiz_master_next/issues/234))
+  * Added new classes for Correct/Incorrect Answers. ([Github Issue #228](https://github.com/fpcorso/quiz_master_next/issues/228))
+  * Added ability to search quiz results and styled that search form. ([Github Issue #167](https://github.com/fpcorso/quiz_master_next/issues/167))
+  * Added the ability for the admin to disable Results being shown in the database. ([Github Issue #215](https://github.com/fpcorso/quiz_master_next/issues/215))
+  * Added the ability to search quiz results by quiz name, score, time taken, and completion time. ([Github Issue #70](https://github.com/fpcorso/quiz_master_next/issues/70))
+  * Added the ability to show only relevant fields when adding/editing questions.
+  * Added for developers an initial outline for newer question type registrations.
+  * Added new register template functions to the API.
+  * Added a new contributor tab to the credits page.
+  * Added a checkbox to the quiz results page to delete results.
+  * Added a brand new review message system.
+  * Bug Fix: Fixed a bug where slashes where appearing with the category name.
+  * Bug Fix: Fixed issue where special characters where not appearing properly. ([Github Issue #230](https://github.com/fpcorso/quiz_master_next/issues/230))
+  * Bug Fix: Fixes timer bug that had timer not showing when not using pagination.
+  * Bug Fix: Fixed issue where pages are blank and only show Previous/Next buttons ([Github Issue #243](https://github.com/fpcorso/quiz_master_next/issues/243))
+  * Bug Fix: Fixed certificate tab text.
+  * Bug Fix: Fixed bulk delete select all checkbox bug.
+  * Bug Fix: Fixed Question type API bug.
+  * Bug Fix: Misc. bug fixes.

 = 4.4.4 (July 19, 2015) =
   * Security Fix: Fixed possible sql injection from authenticated users on certificate, email, and leaderboard tabs